sylviaczha/CS61B/Notes/BalancedSearchTree.md

 ### Red-Black Tree Insertion

-After inserting the element, we need to adjust the tree in order to maintain RBT properties.
-Case 1: new node is the root.
+After inserting the element, we need to adjust the tree in order to maintain RBT properties. <br /> Case 1: new node is the root. <br />
-Case 2: parent node is black.
+Case 2: parent node is black. <br />
-Case 3: parent node is red, parent node is the root.
-Case 4: parent node is red, uncle node is red.
-Case 5: parent node is red, uncle node is black, insert node is inner grandchild.
-Case 6: parent node is red, uncle node is black, insert node is outer grandchild.
+Case 3: parent node is red, parent node is the root. <br /> Case 4: parent node is red, uncle node is red. <br /> Case 5: parent node is red, uncle node is black, insert node is inner grandchild. <br /> Case 6: parent node is red, uncle node is black, insert node is outer grandchild.

 ```Java